Dev-iL/streamlit-ldap-authenticator/README.md

 ### Features

 - Authentication using active directory.
-- Each page app can have it's own additional user authorization.
+- Each page app can have its own additional user authorization.
-- User login status will share across multi page app by making use of streamlit [Session State](https://docs.streamlit.io/library/api-reference/session-state)
+- User login status will share across multipage app by making use of streamlit [Session State](https://docs.streamlit.io/library/api-reference/session-state)
 - Can configure to remember user login by using cookie in the client's browser.

 ![LoginForm](/images/LoginForm.png)